November 2021: Annual Membership Meeting Webinar

 September, 2020: Annual Membership Meeting Webinar

-EMDRIA held its Annual Membership Meeting at the 2020 Virtual Conference in September.
+EMDRIA held its Annual Membership Meeting at the 2020 Virtual Conference on September 29, 2020.
 Click the "View Meeting" button below to view the recording.
+(Available to members only.)

 June, 2020: Board Action on Racial Equity and Justice